 For exchange programmes, the selection criteria are not usually based on students’ educational qualifications and grades, but on the applicants’ motivation, usually assessed through a candidate’s application form, motivation letter and an interview.
 The information below is therefore primarily addressed to prospective students wishing to enrol in degree programmes.
 Prospective students interested in exchange programmes should consult the exchange programme competition announcements at their respective universities, which have bilateral agreements with Croatian higher education institutions, as well as the section “Scholarships”, for a list of other academic exchange programmes.

-Depending on the type of studies prospective students whish to undertake, the following minimal educational qualifications are necessary in order to enrol in higher education institutions in Croatia:
+Depending on the type of studies prospective students wish to undertake, the following minimal educational qualifications are necessary in order to enrol in higher education institutions in Croatia:

 - Undergraduate university and professional studies: prospective students who have completed secondary education can enrol in an undergraduate study programme.
 Higher education institutions determine the types of secondary education that are appropriate for admission to a certain undergraduate or professional study programme.
-Exceptionally, under conditions stipulated by a higher education institution, a study programme may be enrolled by an individual without the relevant education, in cases of highly gifted individuals when there are reasons to expect that they will complete their study successfully with no previous education.
+Normally, the institutions expect prospective students to have completed a minimum of 4 years of high school education.

 - Graduate studies: prospective students who have completed relevant undergraduate studies can enrol in a graduate study programme.
 Higher education institutions determine which undergraduate studies are relevant for the enrolment into each graduate study programme, as well as the conditions for enrolment of candidates who have completed other undergraduate or graduate studies.
 Individuals who have completed professional studies may enrol in a graduate study programme if this is stipulated by enactments of the higher education institutions implementing that study programme.
 Enrolment may be conditioned by taking differential exams.